-Traci Buschner is senior counsel at Grant & Eisenhofer.
-A former state prosecutor, Ms. Buschner has spent over 15 years representing plaintiffs in complex litigation ranging from class actions to government contract fraud under federal and state false claims acts.
-She has been involved in multi-million dollar recoveries on behalf of workers under the Federal Fair Labor Standards Act and has served as counsel in False Claims actions bringing billions of dollars to the United States Government.
+Traci L. Buschner is a founding member of Guttman, Buschner & Brooks PLLC.
+A former state prosecutor, Ms. Buschner has spent over 15 years representing plaintiffs in complex litigation ranging from class actions to government contract fraud.
+She has been involved in multi-million dollar recoveries on behalf of workers asserting claims under numerous federal statutes and has handled some of the largest successful False Claims Act actions, bringing billions of dollars to the United States Government.
+In the following, Ms. Buschner represented:

-Ms. Buschner represented the lead whistleblower, Meredith McCoyd, in a False Claims Act case against Abbott Laboratories, which resulted in a settlement of over $1.5 billion in 2012.
+- The lead whistleblower, Meredith McCoyd, in a False Claims Act case against Abbott Laboratories, resulting in a settlement of over $1.5 billion in 2012.
 The case involved Abbott’s illegal efforts to promote an anti-seizure medication, Depakote, through off-label marketing, misbranding and paying physicians to write prescriptions.
-The settlement was one of the largest recoveries by the United States government under the False Claims Act against a pharmaceutical company.
-The lawsuit stems from charges that Abbott heavily marketed Depakote for treatments outside the FDA’s approved usage, including to nursing homes as a method of sedating elderly residents, including those with Alzheimer’s and dementia and, in the process, allowed nursing home facilities to maintain lower staff-to-patient ratios.
-Ms. McCoyd’s law suit also alleged that Abbott encouraged doctors to prescribe Depakote to young children for a variety of psychological disorders outside the FDA’s approved uses.
+The settlement was one of the largest recoveries by the United States Government under the False Claims Act against a pharmaceutical company.

-Ms. Buschner represented Lois Graydon, a nursing professional and former Sales Manager, in a False Claims Act case resulting in a $1.04 billion settlement against GlaxoSmithKline (“GSK”) in 2012.
+- A nursing professional and former Sales Manager in a False Claims Act case resulting in a $1.04 billion settlement against GlaxoSmithKline (GSK) in 2012.
 Ms. Graydon was one of the relators who alleged that GSK made false and misleading statements about Advair’s safety and efficacy, thus enabling false or fraudulent claims to Medicare, Medicaid, and other reimbursement programs.